beejjorgensen/bgnet/src/bgnet.md

 Another thing to watch out for when calling `bind()`: don't go underboard with your port numbers. \index{ports} All ports below 1024 are RESERVED (unless you're the superuser)!
-You can have any port number above that, right up to 65535 (provided they aren't already being used by another program.)
+You can have any port number above that, right up to 65535 (provided they aren't already being used by another program).

 Sometimes, you might notice, you try to rerun a server and `bind()` fails, claiming \index{Address already in use} "Address already in use."
 What does that